Repost from last year with a few more fun facts so you can truly enjoy watching millionaires kiss each other’s asses.

 6. Sean Connery turned down the role of Gandolf in LOTR even after being offered 15% of the films’ overall grossing because he “didn’t understand the script.”
 Connery lost out on a cool $450 million.
 Famous titties, indeed.

 7. Woody Harrelson’s dad was a hitman for the mob and a convicted murderer.
-He was suspected for a time of killing JFK.
+He was also suspected of killing JFK.

 8. A Clockwork Orange and Midnight Cowboy are the only movies with a X-rating to be nominated for Best Picture, with MC taking home the heat.